placebeyondtheclouds/lenovo-laptop-with-ubuntu-and-libvirt/README.md

 **current problems:**

-- if Ubuntu guest VM with GPU passthrough was running when host went to hibernation, the GPU in the guest is not working correctly after host wakes up from hibernation, guest requires a reboot
+- if Ubuntu guest VM with GPU passthrough was running when host went to hibernation, the GPU in the guest is not working correctly after host wakes up from hibernation, guest requires a reboot.

 ## install ubuntu, initial setup and swap settings